armbian/documentation/docs/User-Guide_FAQ.md

 ## Can I upgrade my userspace flavor, like Bullseye to Bookworm or Jammy to Noble?

-Note: Upgrading the Armbian core packages like kernel, firmware and boot loader and the chosen userspace are independent processes.
-Former is simply done with `apt update && apt upgrade`.
+Note: Upgrading Armbian core components (kernel, firmware, bootloader) and upgrading the chosen userspace are independent processes.
+The former is performed with `apt update && apt upgrade`.

-Armbian does not offer a standardized way nor do we encourage users to upgrade their userspace, like _Focal_ to _Jammy_, _Jammy_ to _Noble_, _Bullseye_ to _Bookworm_, _Bookworm_ to _Trixie_.
-We would love to do that but the reason why we cannot is simply the lack of ressources in time and devices to test such upgrades in various random scenarios.
+Armbian does not provide or encourage a standardized userspace upgrade path (e.g., *Focal*→*Jammy*, *Jammy*→*Noble*, *Bullseye*→*Bookworm*, *Bookworm*→*Trixie*).
+We would love to offer this, but we currently lack the resources (time and devices) to validate such upgrades across diverse scenarios.

-You can try to upgrade your userspace by following official ways from Debian/Ubuntu but make sure to freeze your firmware packages via `armbian-config` beforehand.
-Also please do not blame/complain (at) Armbian if something goes wrong or have other issues with an upgraded system.
+You may attempt a userspace upgrade using the official Debian/Ubuntu methods.
+Before doing so, freeze Armbian firmware/kernel/bootloader packages via [armbian-config](https://docs.armbian.com/User-Guide_Armbian-Config/).
+Note: issues arising from such upgrades are out of scope for Armbian support.